szilvia-csernus/community-transport/README.md

 ## Registration

 People can register for this project by filling in a registration form.
-However, submitting the form does not give automatic access to the site; an admin is required to approve everyone.
+However, submitting the form does not give automatic access to the site - an admin is required to approve everyone.
 ![Registration Form](readme-images/register-form.jpeg)

 ### Features